Wade Miley: Cincinnati Reds

 On May 7, 2021, Miley threw the 17th no-hitter in Reds history, striking out eight batters while allowing only two baserunners in the 3–0 win against the Cleveland Indians.
 It was the fourth no-hitter of the season and the second in three days after John Means of the Baltimore Orioles threw his against the Seattle Mariners.
-Miley finished the 2021 season with a 12–7 record and 3.37 ERA in 28 starts.
+Miley finished the 2021 season with a 12–7 record and 3.37 ERA with 125 strikeouts over 28 starts.

 Chicago Cubs

 On November 5, 2021, the Reds placed Miley on waivers and he was claimed by the Chicago Cubs.
+Miley only made eight starts for the Cubs (plus, one relief appearance) in 2022 due to injuries, and logged a 3.16 ERA with 28 strikeouts over 37 innings of work.